nechoatsfox/nechoatsfox.github.io/_posts/2025-04-03-starting-over-my-path.md

 I tried to keep going, with some runs and some workouts at home.
 But that little voice inside my head got stronger.
 "I have done this once, it will be easy to get back into it" or "when COVID ends it will be back to normal".
 But COVID was not over in a few weeks or months.
 And then I became a father, moved outside the city and got a new job (it was some wild months in late 2021).
 But I had less time for personal stuff.
 I did try some workouts, but never managed to get back into it consistently.
-Now about 5 years after I stopped working out I have put back the weight, could not run (without injury), so it was time for a change.
+Now about 5 years after I stopped working out I had gained back weight, could not run (without injury), so it was time for a change.
 I knew I would not be able to do the same all-out workout regime as last time, so I decided to try from couch to 5k.

-Step one was to sign up for a 5k race, for me it was Sentrumsløpet.
+Step one was to sign up for a 5k race, for me it was [Sentrumsløpet](https://sentrumslopet.no).
 Now I have a goal.
 Nike Run Club has some great programs to get you started, so I chose one and just hit the gym.
 This time I have focused on running, not so much weights.
 And I can hear people screaming and telling me it's wrong.
 I know I should also focus on building some muscle, to avoid injury.
 And I will do that, but until the end of April I am focusing on running.
 Doing the Nike program and running every single day.
 It can be an easy run, a short run, an interval session, anything as long as I run.
 After Sentrumsløpet I am going to set up a better program.